jaimingulale-07/PROJECTS/README.md

 - **What It’s About**: A deep dive into Digital Logic Design—gates, circuits, and all that binary goodness.
 - **Tech Stack**: Logisim, Verilog (if applicable)
 - **Status**: [![Status](https://img.shields.io/badge/status-Completed-blue)]()
-*Flip through the PDF for logic diagrams and solutions!*

 ---